sisk-http/docs-v2/v1/fundamentals/routing.md

 mainRouter.SetObject(typeof(MyController));
 ```

+The diferences between `SetObject(object)` and `SetObject(type)` is the way the router searchs for route methods.
+The first searches all instance methods of the object.
+Functions will be called on a singleton of the parameter object.
+The second one searchs for static methods, public or not.
+Both methods searchs for private and public methods through reflection.

 Since Sisk version 0.16, it is possible to enable AutoScan, which will search for user-defined classes that implement `RouterModule` and will automatically associate it with the router.
-This method is experimental and is not supported by Native AOT.
+This method is experimental and is not supported with AOT compilation.

 ```cs
 mainRouter.AutoScanModules<ApiController>();
 ```

+The above instruction will search for all types which implements `ApiController` but not the type itself.
+The two optional parameters indicate how the method will search for these types.
+The first argument implies the Assembly where the types will be searched and the second indicates the way in which the types will be instantiated, whether by instance activation or by searching for static methods.

 # Regex routes